ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

 ## Context

 In the previous course [Link], we saw how to use Neural Networks to model a dataset of many examples.
-The good news is that the basic architecture of Neural Networks is quite generic, whatever the application: a stacking of several perceptrons to compose complex hierarchical models and optimization of these models using gradient descent and backpropagation.
+The good news is that the basic architecture of Neural Networks is quite generic whatever the application: a stacking of several perceptrons to compose complex hierarchical models and optimization of these models using gradient descent and backpropagation.

 Inspite of this, you have probably heard about Multilayer Perceptrons (MLPs), Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), LSTM, Auto-Encoders, etc. These deep learning algorithms are different from each other.
 Each model is known to be particulary performant in some specific tasks, even though, fundamentally, they all share the same basic architecture.

 What makes the difference between them is their ability to be more suited for some data structures: dealing with text could be different from dealing with images, which in turn could be different from dealing with signals.

-In the balance of this article, we will focus on modeling **sequences** as a well-known data structure and will study its ***specific learning framework***.
+In the balance of this article, we will focus on modeling **sequences** as a well-known data structure and will study its **specific learning framework**.

 Applications of sequence modeling are plentiful in day-to-day business practice.
 Some of them emerged to meet today's challenges in terms of quality of service and customer engagement.
 Here some examples: